wireapp/wire-server/src/understand/federation/glossary.rst

    The domain of a backend, which is used to qualify the names and identifiers of resources (users, clients, groups, etc) that are local to a given backend.
+   See also the :ref:`Consequences of choosing a backend domain <consequences-backend-domain>`

 .. _glossary_infra_domain: